Living Things (Linkin Park album): Critical reception

-Upon its release, the album was met with mixed to positive reviews from critics.
+Upon its release, the album was met with mixed reviews from critics.
 According to the aggregate review website Metacritic, Living Things holds a score of 60 out of 100 based on 15 collected reviews, indicating "mixed to average reviews."

 Chad Childers of Loudwire stated that "the album as a whole continues to expand their world-view writing like what listeners got with A Thousand Suns, but it also adds more of the anger that was prevalent in their earliest work, Hybrid Theory."
-Stephen Thomas Erlewine from AllMusic declared that "there is definition to their structure, some of the choruses catch hold without too much effort -- but this album remains one of sustained mood, not individual moments" and concludes that the album is "a fitting soundtrack for aging rap-rockers who are comfortable in their skin but restless at heart".
+Stephen Thomas Erlewine from AllMusic declared that "there is definition to their structure, some of the choruses catch hold without too much effort – but this album remains one of sustained mood, not individual moments" and concludes that the album is "a fitting soundtrack for aging rap-rockers who are comfortable in their skin but restless at heart".
 The Guardian writer Dave Simpson observed that "Living Things is more personal than A Thousand Suns, with underlying themes of recovery from traumatic experiences.
 The exception, Burn It Down, delivers an antiwar sentiment via Depeche Mode-y electro-bounce, while the similarly standout Roads Untraveled is an eerie confessional ballad", and concluded that "Living Things would have benefited from more of such adventure, but they still sound like a band enjoying an unexpected second life".
 Johan Wippsson of Melodic wrote that the album is "too little too pop-oriented and made for the charts than before.
 The synthesizers are a bit too intent to Coldplay mode, but assume that the band felt it was time to conquer the charts again."
-PopMatters' Jordan Blum concluded that “Living Things is a very good entry that’s simply not as special as its precursor."
+PopMatters' Jordan Blum concluded that "Living Things is a very good entry that’s simply not as special as its precursor."
 Phil Mongredien from The Observer comments on their refusal to play it safe and praises their boldness.